Picture and cover from Tony's book Amazon.Com

 However, because of the honeybees' cross-pollination (the side effect of the activity), most of the world's crops used for food rely on bees' pollination.
-And, we humans and animals depend on the plants and crops that are pollinated by bees."
+And, humans and animals depend on the plants and crops pollinated by bees."

 The side effect of the bees, as I've called it, really is the “main effect” of the bees' Story and purpose in life.
 The bee has no idea that they are impacting other areas of life so dramatically, but the impacts happen and are there nevertheless.
 The effects are far more significant than just making nectar for honey.